Section 3: Building the Turing Machine

 Link the rails together as before using the jumpers and connect the M/F jumper cables to the rails (red to 3.3V, black to GND).
 You may choose to use jumpers of other lengths instead of the ones in the picture and wire them differently, depending on the jumpers and breadboard that you have.

-Step 2: Add the 11 tape LEDs
+Step 2: Add the 11 LEDs to represent the tape

 – 11 × Bicoloured LEDs.